wojake/awesome-xrpl/readme.md

 …maybe we rename it `xrpld` 😎

 ## Installing, Configuing and Running the Daemon
 - [XRPL.org Installing `rippled`](https://xrpl.org/install-rippled.html) Install and get the core running, its easy!
-(Like just install a package easy.)
+  (Like just install a package or run a container easy.)
 - [XRPL.org Configuing `rippled`](https://xrpl.org/configure-rippled.html) Next steps after you get it installed and running.
 - [Node Configurator](https://xrplf.github.io/xrpl-node-configurator/) - 🪄✨ This wizard will walk you through configuring a node!
   If you want to go full custom.
 The default configuration file is pretty verbose about each option, this walkthrough runs and will